Steem-FOSSbot/steem-fossbot-voter/README.md

 ## What is this?

-_Voter_ is a bot for Steem which decides which posts to vote for and casts vote on behalf of a registered user.
+_Voter_ is a bot for Steem which decides which posts to vote for and casts votes on behalf of a registered user.
 It is built as a Node.js server and intended for deployment on Heroku, with other installation options planned.

 This means _you own the server_ and control it completely.
 There are no fees or catches, the software is free to use.
 You create a unique API key for your own access, and for granting access to others if you wish.